XRPLF/xrpl-dev-portal/content/transactions/checkcash.md

 Attempts to redeem a Check object in the ledger to receive up to the amount authorized by the corresponding [CheckCreate transaction][].
 Only the `Destination` address of a Check can cash it with a CheckCash transaction.
 Cashing a check this way is similar to executing a [Payment][] initiated by the destination.

 Since the funds for a check are not guaranteed, redeeming a Check can fail because the sender does not have a high enough balance or because there is not enough liquidity to deliver the funds.
-If this happens, the
+If this happens, the Check remains in the ledger and the destination can try to cash it again later, or for a different amount.

 Example CheckCash: